Have you ever wondered what the Net Promoter Score’s( NPS) advantages and disadvantages are?

 Let’s Wrap Up

-So, now you know the NPS score is not a perfect metric.
+So, now you know the NPS score is not a perfect metric – as is clear from the Net Promoter Score’s advantages and disadvantages.
 Also, it doesn’t give you rich insights into how your customers feel about your business.
 But with the right NPS software, it can undoubtedly be a beneficial metric.

 Lastly, we can say the NPS score is just a first step to long-term business growth.
 Only after analyzing the results, the real work begins.
-And regardless of what scores you receive, the real value of NPS lies in implementing changes and driving improvement based on the scores.
+And regardless of what scores you receive or the Net Promoter Score advantages and disadvantages, the real value of NPS lies in implementing changes and driving improvement based on the scores.